 |The number of events passing all requirements after background subtraction is 276,623.
 The backgrounds are from QCD and electroweak (EWK) processes of WW, WZ, ZZ, tt, W+jets, and also Z → τ+τ−.
 The QCD background is primarily from dijets where a particle in a jet has penetrated the hadron absorber in front of the muon detectors.
 Its level, estimated with same-charge muons pairs, amounts to 0.1%.
 As there is no Z-peak bump in the same-charge mass distribution, charge misidentification is negligible.
 The EWK backgrounds are derived from PYTHIA samples with detector simulation, and amount to 0.5%.|

-PYTHIA 6.2 simulates the tree level process qq → γ*/Z → μμ followed by parton showering.
+PYTHIA 6.2 simulates the tree level process qq → γ*/Z → μμ with final state QED radiation (QED FSR), followed by parton showering.
 This is followed by CDF II event and detector simulations.
-The event simulation includes PHOTOS 2.0 which adds final state QED radiation (QED FSR) to charged particle vertices.
 The simulated events are selected, reconstructed, as analyzed as the data.
 The generator-level PT distribution of the γ*/Z boson is adjusted so that the simulated PT distribution is the same as in the data.

 The Afb Measurement